AdamFcode/Escape-the-Cellar/README.md

 ## Path Selection
 If the user agrees to play, they are provided with a selection of pathway.
 There are two to choose from; one which leads upstairs and another that leads downstairs.
 It is possible to succeed regardless of which pathway you select here.

+Below is an image of how the path selection is presented to the player.

 ### Image of Play Acceptance and Path Selection
 ![Play Accepted](assets/readme-images/accept-play-path.webp)